jlooper/school-site/README.md

 ## Todo

-Make this even more flexible by making all elements connected to spreadsheets
+Make this even more flexible by making all elements connected to spreadsheets, including site color and logo

+Make adding routes more automated (right now, you add a file with the route's name, like About.svelte, to the /src folder but in that file there's a little bit of code to configure

 Redo the architecture around calling the API (currently it's done on each page which wastes API calls) - this should be run via stores.js.